Available Now

 Materials/Parts

-Power points, switches, cables, circuit breakers, etc. are charged separately.
+Power points, switches, cables, circuit breakers, etc. are typically scoped separately.
+A fixed-price quote will roll them in so you see one total before work starts.

 Labour Beyond Initial Time